Yrahcaz7/The-Septenary-Forest/docs/milestones.md

 # Milestones

 Milestones are awarded to the player when they meet a certain goal, and give some benefit.

+Useful functions for dealing with milestones and implementing their effects:

+- `hasMilestone(layer, id)`: Determines if the player has the milestone.
+- `milestoneEffect(layer, id)` (additional feature): Returns the current effects of the milestone, if any.

 Milestones should be formatted like this:

 ```js
 milestones: {